 Whether your child has just finished Year R, Year 1 or Year 2 it will be beneficial for them to keep their sounds knowledge ‘top of mind’ over the Summer, either by practising individual sounds or by practising words that contain the sounds they know.

-Year R – have been taught Set 1 sounds, children on Red RWI books will also have started learning Set 2 sounds.
+Year R – have been taught Set 1 sounds, children on Red, Green, Purple or Pink RWI books will also have started learning Set 2 sounds.